 Additional tips for better rest

-Meditation is one activity that can be incorporated into your child’s bedtime routine, ie, a set of activities that are carried out before bed every night.
-Kids benefit from routines at bedtime, as they help them transition from the busyness and stress of the day to a state of relaxation and calm, ready for sleep.
+Meditation is one activity that can be incorporated into your child’s bedtime routine, a set of activities that are carried out before bed every night.
+Children benefit from routines at bedtime, as they help them transition from the business and stress of the day to a state of relaxation and calm, ready for sleep.
 Studies have shown that children who follow a bedtime routine are more likely to go to sleep earlier, fall asleep faster, and sleep longer.
 They are also less likely to wake up during the night.

 An ideal bedtime routine begins before your child climbs under the covers and turns off the light.
 Depending on your kid's age, their bedtime routine will be different.
 Older children may be able to complete the routine themselves.